Hopf algebra gauge theory on a ribbon graph: Holonomies and curvature

 for each face $f\in F$ and $\alpha\in A^*_{\Gamma'\,inv}$.
 This proves the claim for $F^*=C^*_{\ta(e)}$ and $F^*=C^*_{\st(e)}$.
 If $\Gamma'$ is obtained from $\Gamma$ by adding a loop $l$, then \eqref{eq:adding} implies $ A^*_{v}\circ P'_l=\epsilon(\eta)\id=\id$.
 As $P_{flat}^{\Gamma}=\Pi_{f\in F} P_f$ and $P_{flat}^{\Gamma'}=P'_l\cdot \Pi_{f\in F} P'_f$, it follows that $A_{v}^*\circ P^{\Gamma'}_{flat}=P^{\Gamma}_{flat}\circ A_{v}^*$. \end{proof}

-To conclude the discussion, we comment on the generalisation of the results on holonomies to the case of a non-semisimple ribbon Hopf algebra: \begin{compactitem} \item Theorem \ref{lem:holtransform} holds for finite-dimensional ribbon Hopf algebras $K$ that are not semisimple under the additional assumption that the path $p$ is a face path that is compatible with the ciliation.
+To conclude the discussion, we comment on the generalisation of the results on holonomies to the case of a non-semisimple ribbon Hopf algebra: \begin{compactitem} \item Theorem \ref{lem:holtransform} holds for finite-dimensional ribbon Hopf algebras $K$ that are not semisimple.
 This follows because the proof requires semisimplicity only insofar as it relies on results about the transformations of holonomies under graph operations, while the graph operations themselves are defined also in the non-semisimple case.
 As the two notions of holonomy agree for face paths that are compatible with the ciliation, the results of Theorem \ref{lem:holtransform} extend to the non-semisimple case.
 It is proven in \cite{AGSII}, Propositions 2 and 3, for the holonomies based on the comultiplication dual to $\mathcal A^*$ and with different methods, that the holonomies of such face paths satisfy and \eqref{eq:holtrafo}.\\[-1ex]